Coining (mint): The third side of the coin

 On the edge of the US dime, quarter and half dollar, and a number of world coins there are ridges, similar to knurling, called reeds.
 Some older US coins, and multiple world coins have other designs on the edge of the coin.
 Sometimes these are simple designs like vines, more complex bar patterns or perhaps a phrase, as on the United States dollar coin, on which are the date, mintmark, and motto, E Pluribus Unum.
-In more recent history, these kinds of designs are imparted into the coin through a multisectioned third die called a collar die\collar, whose inner edge diameter is the same as that of the edge of the coin.
+In more recent history, these kinds of designs are imparted into the coin through a multisectioned third die called a collar die or collar, whose inner edge diameter is the same as that of the edge of the coin.
 When the obverse and reverse dies strike the planchet the planchet expands to fill the collar, impressing the collar design into the edge of the coin.
 The collar sections are then separated to allow the coin to be removed.
 When the collar is missing, it results in a type of error called a broadstrike.
 A broadstruck coin is generally a bit flatter and quite a bit bigger around than the regular non-error coin of the same denomination.
 A second and faster process by which a design is applied to the edge of a coin is by use of an edge incusing machine.
 The struck coin is fed into the machine and the machine then pressed the design into the edge of the coin.
 Sometimes a mint will use both methods to apply an edge design.
 The U.S. Mint, for example, used an edge incusing machine to letter the edges business strike presidential dollars and a collar for the proof versions of these coins.